nitinskunigal/Full-Stack-Business-Intelligence-Project-for-Retail-Sales/README.md

 - What are the integration capabilities?
 (API, file extracts, direct DB access, Kafka, etc.)
 - What authentication/access controls are required?
 (Tokens, VPN, SSH, whitelisting)
 - What are the peak load times or usage periods for these systems?
-- What is the data refresh frequency — daily, hourly, or real-time?
+- What is the data refresh frequency (daily, hourly, or real-time)?
 - Should we implement full loads or delta (incremental) loads?
 - How large are the typical data extracts?
 Are there any volume constraints?
 - Are there known data quality, consistency, or completeness issues?